Home

 Our History

-Salem Evangelical Lutheran Church has a 52-year history of ministry in southwest Houston.
+Salem Evangelical Lutheran Church has a 58-year history of ministry in southwest Houston.
 The congregation first met in 1954 as a cottage church in the home of Pastor-Developer M. K. Blackman.

 When first organized, Salem was a congregation of the United Lutheran Church in America (ULCA).
 In 1962, the church body merged to form the Lutheran Church in America (LCA).
-After another merger in 1988, Salem became a member of the Evangelical Lutheran Church in America (ELCA), the fourth largest Protestant denomination in North America.
+In 1988, more than two-thirds of the Lutherans in the United States, including the LCA, merged to form the Evangelical Lutheran Church in America (ELCA), now the fourth largest Protestant denomination in North America.

-The Rev. Dr. Mark Hanson is the presiding bishop of the ELCA; headquarters are in Chicago.
-We are in the Texas-Louisiana Gulf Coast Synod (commonly referred to as the Gulf Coast Synod) of the ELCA.
-The Rev. Paul J. Blom is our synod bishop.
+The Rev. Dr. Mark S. Hanson is the Presiding Bishop of the ELCA; headquarters are in Chicago.
+Salem is part of the Texas-Louisiana Gulf Coast Synod (commonly referred to as the Gulf Coast Synod) of the ELCA.
+The Rev. Michael W. Rinehart is our synod bishop; our synod office is in Houston.